Facebook Giveaway: How to Run Contests on Facebook That Get More Email Subscribers

 Before the contest ends you can be emailing people every day, every other day, or whatever you are comfortable with.
 But in general you should be reminding them to share the contest and also telling them about your brand story and what products you sell.

-If someone gets on your email list and they don't hear for you for 10 days (when they first join), they will probably forget who you are and unsubscribe.
+If someone gets on your email list and they don't hear for you for 10 days after they first join, they will probably forget who you are and unsubscribe.

 Set Up Your Contest App

 I happen to use Contest Domination for my contests.
 I've known the founder, Travis Ketchum for a long time and even had him on my podcast.

 However, it's very possible that there is a better Facebook giveaway app out there.
 I personally haven't gone around looking at a bunch.

 So, you absolutely do not have to use Contest Domination to make this work, there are other apps that can serve the same purpose.
 I just happen to be personally familiar with Contest Domination.

 In most tools, including the one I use, you can select from a template and process.

 As you can see below, there is a template landing page (which I used), then an email a friend page, then a social share page (Twitter, FB, etc) that people see when they enter the contest.

 In Contest Domination, you can easily set up the first email that people get to include their personalized contest links (so they get points properly when it's shared).
 You can also adjust the number of points that people get when they generate unique referrals, etc.

 Once you have everything set up on the “back end” you can start preparing your Facebook ads.